Let’s clear this up right away.

 Is 24ot1jxa harmful?

 In most cases, no, it isn’t inherently harmful.
 But here’s the nuance: its risk depends entirely on where and how it appears.
-If it’s part of a suspicious link, unknown file, or fake product label, then yes, it could signal something unsafe.
+If it’s part of a suspicious code, unknown links, or a fake product label, then yes, it could signal something unsafe.
 Otherwise, it’s often just a random identifier with no direct impact.

 Let’s break it down properly.